Cap Skirring

-Cap Skirring, also spelled Cap Skiring, is a town on the Atlantic Ocean coast of the Basse Casamance (Ziguinchor) region of Senegal.
+Cap Skirring, also spelled Cap Skiring, is a town on the Atlantic Ocean coast of the Basse Casamance (Ziguinchor) region of Senegal, near the border of Guinea-Bissau.
 It is a popular seaside resort with Europeans and has an airport and a golf course.
 The town was first occupied by fishermen.
 It was discovered by the French of Ziguinchor as a recreational beach zone in the 1960s.
 A landing strip for small planes was built at the end of 1960 by members of the Aero Club de Ziguinchor.